Five IGPs from a single family of KP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+Before him, four members of his family or close relatives had served as police chiefs in different times and places.

-Naeem Khan, promoted to grade-22 on Monday, is a senior officer of the Police Service of Pakistan.
+Naeem Khan, promoted to grade-22 few days back, is a senior officer of the Police Service of Pakistan.
 He was serving as additional IGP in Khyber Pakhtunkhwa before he was appointed the police chief in AJK.
 He has served in different police regions in KP as well as in other forces in different parts of the country.

 Naeem Khan’s uncle Syed Masud Shah remained the inspector general of police of the then North West Frontier Province on two occasions.
 He headed the provincial police from September 1990 till August 1993 and from February 1994 till November 1996.